NS-Documentation Centre

 WE … TOGETHER. gemeinsam. demokratisch. handeln.

-DE Wählen, demonstrieren, sich politisch engagieren … all das sind wesentliche Bestandteile unserer Demokratie.
+Wählen, demonstrieren, sich politisch engagieren … all das sind wesentliche Bestandteile unserer Demokratie.
 Aber wo erleben wir Demokratie im Alltag?
 Und wie können wir sie aktiv gestalten?
 Die Besucher*innen sind eingeladen, sich in den Themenräumen der Ausstellung von Beispielen Kölner Gruppen inspirieren zu lassen – ganz konkret und lokal.
 Sei es zum gemeinsamen Wohnen, Arbeiten, Feiern, Erinnern oder zum Schaffen gemeinsamer Räume.

 Die Verleugneten

-DE Die Ausstellung erinnert an Menschen, die im Nationalsozialismus als „Asoziale“ und „Berufsverbrecher“ verfolgt wurden.
+Die Ausstellung erinnert an Menschen, die im Nationalsozialismus als „Asoziale“ und „Berufsverbrecher“ verfolgt wurden.
 Ihre Erfahrungen stehen im Zentrum.
 Zwischen 1933 und 1945 greifen Behörden und Polizei gesellschaftliche Vorurteile auf: Sie kontrollieren, drangsalieren und berauben Zehntausende ihrer Freiheit, viele werden ermordet.
 Jahrzehntelange wird den Betroffenen eine Entschädigung verweigert und ihre Unrechtserfahrungen verleugnet.

 Address